awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 **Considerations**
 + The Amazon EFS CSI Driver isn't compatible with Windows\-based container images\.
 + You can't use dynamic persistent volume provisioning with Fargate nodes, but you can use static provisioning\.
-+ Dynamic provisioning requires `1.2` or later of the driver, which requires a `1.17` or later cluster\.
++ Dynamic provisioning requires `1.2` or later of the driver\.
 You can statically provision persistent volumes using version `1.1` of the driver on any [supported Amazon EKS cluster version](kubernetes-versions.md)\.
 + Version `1.3.2` or later of this driver supports the Arm64 architecture, including Amazon EC2 Graviton\-based instances\.

 **Prerequisites**